 IIE Victor J. Goldberg Prize for Peace in the Middle East

-IIE awards the IIE Victor J. Goldberg Prize for Peace in the Middle East annually to recognize outstanding work being conducted jointly by two individuals, one Arab and one Israeli, working together to advance the cause of peace in the Middle East.
-The two individuals whose work is judged to be most successful in bringing people together and meeting the goals of the Prize share a US$10,000 prize.
+IE awards the IIE Victor J. Goldberg Prize for Peace in the Middle East annually to recognize outstanding work being conducted jointly by two individuals, one Arab and one Israeli, working together to advance the cause of peace in the Middle East.
+The two individuals whose work is judged to be most successful in bringing people together and meeting the goals of the Prize share a US$20,000 prize.
 The winners are selected by a prestigious international selection committee.
 Award ceremonies are generally held each June, along with public announcement of the winners to press and social media.
-In 2019, the Prize celebrated its 15th anniversary of recognizing and supporting continued work towards peace.
-The 2021 Prize is presented virtually on June 16, 2021 to Ziad Sabateen and Phil Saunders for their Coexistent Communities Project.
+The 2022 Prize was presented virtually on June 30, 2022 to two pairs of winners, Tariq Nassar and Liel Maghen of Sinsila Center for Urban Sustainability, Sami Huraini and Sharona Weiss for the Fa3za Campaign.

 Goals of the Prize